folio-org/docs/content/en/docs/Metadata/Data import/_index.md

 tags: ["parenttopic"]
 ---

-<table style="border: 2px solid black"><tr><td><strong>This section of the documentation contains links to external sites.
-Please be advised that these sites are not maintained by the FOLIO Documentation Group and may not be aligned with the current release of FOLIO.</strong></td></tr></table>

 The Data import app allows you to:
 - **Import one or more Bibliographic MARC records for use by the Inventory app.**  To create or update (overlay) records.
 - **Import one or more Authority MARC records for use by the MARC Authority app.**  To create or update (overlay) records.
 - **Load EDIFACT invoices for use by the Invoices app.**  Supports the Folio acquisitions workflow.

-This section of the documentation only provides a searchable overview of the Data Import App.
-For more detailed information about Data Import, including tutorials and examples, explore the Folio Wiki area for the <a href=https://wiki.folio.org/display/MM/Data+Import+%28formerly+Batch+Loader%29+Subgroup>Data Import Subgroup</a>

 Definition of terms related to the Data Import app: